Coronavirus Illinois: Chicago reopens more Riverwalk, clamps down on bars as city enters 1st weekend since quarantine order

 As of now, there are 15 states across the U.S. that Chicago has designated as high risk.

-Officials say that map could change next Tuesday when the city updates its list.
+Officials say that map could change Tuesday when the city updates its list.

 Travelers from the following states are affected: